wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

     _Registrar_ means the Registrar of Companies and includes a Deputy Registrar

-    _subsidiary_ means, in relation to a corporation that is a company registered under the Companies Act 1955, a subsidiary within the meaning of sections 158 and 158A of that Act, and in all other cases, a subsidiary within the meaning of [sections 5][93] and [6][94] of the Companies Act 1993\.
+    _subsidiary_ means a subsidiary within the meaning of [section 5][93] of the Companies Act 1993\.

     (2) For the purposes of this Act, a person is an _associated person_ of a corporation if---

     *   (a) that person directly or indirectly controls the management of the corporation; or

-    *   (b) that person owns directly or indirectly,---

-        *   (i) in the case of a corporation that is a company registered under the Companies Act 1955, 20% or more in nominal value of the equity share capital (as defined in section 158 of that Act) of the corporation; or

-        *   (ii) in all other cases, 20% of the issued shares of the corporation, other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital:
+    *   (b) that person owns directly or indirectly 20% of the issued shares of the corporation, other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital:

     *   (c) the corporation directly or indirectly controls that person; or

-    *   (d) the corporation owns directly or indirectly,---

-        *   (i) in the case of a person that is a company registered under the Companies Act 1955, 20% or more of the equity share capital (as defined in section 158 of the Companies Act 1955) of that person; or

-        *   (ii) in all other cases, 20% or more of the issued shares of that person, other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital.
+    *   (d) the corporation owns directly or indirectly 20% or more of the issued shares of that person, other than shares that carry no right to participate beyond a specified amount in a distribution of either profits or capital.

     (3) For the purposes of [Part 1][10] an _associated person_ of a corporation also includes a person who is substantially indebted to the corporation.